Durgeshwar-AI/slm/README.md

 A small Expo + Expo Router app scaffolded with create-expo-app.
 Includes a file-based `app/` router, Tailwind/nativewind support, and example UI components.

+**Assignment:** This project was created as an assignment for Sitegalleria Pvt Ltd to develop a Student Lead Management (SLM) application.
+The app demonstrates routing, state management, async storage and UI components for managing student leads.

 ## Quick start

 Prerequisites: Node.js and npm (or Yarn).